TheRealAlan/music-video-player/README.md

 # (The Extremely Creatively Named) Music Video Player

 This is a browser-based (possibly standalone in the future) audio player with a focus on creative audio-triggered visualizations.
-The UI is less than halfway thought through, using Spotify's transport controls as a rough reference.
+The UI is less than halfway thought through, using Spotify's player controls as a rough reference.

-Currently it:
+## Current Features

 - [X] Loads a local audio file and plays / pauses with working volume / muting controls
 - [X] Has a very basic and messy bar graph visualization

-In the future it may:
+## Future Features

 - [ ] Have a better name
 - [ ] Connect to a Spotify account's playlists
 - [ ] Have a local file browser